 In response to these findings, QUT developed SCOA, a data dictionary, providing consistency in the naming of income, expenditure, asset and liability accounts, and defining what transactions get allocated where.

-It is not compulsory for not for profit organisations to adopt SCOA for their own accounting purposes, but it may be in their best interests to do so, particularly where funding is received from more than one government department.
+While it is not compulsory for not for profit organisations to adopt the SCOA for their own accounting purposes, it may be in their best interests to do so, particularly where funding is received from more than one government department.

-NFPAS were responsible for conducting training sessions on the SCOA in South Australia for both government and not for profit agencies and for the preparation of SA's Implementation Manual.
-We have subsequently had plenty of experience in converting existing charts of accounts to the SCOA format and providing advice regarding the costs and benefits of adopting the SCOA.
+NFPAS was responsible for conducting training sessions on the SCOA in South Australia for both government and not for profit organisations and for the preparation of SA’s Implementation Manual.
+As such, we have assisted numerous organisations with the following services: